GrosBourrin/Reddit-Bluemoon/README.md

 # Reddit-Bluemoon
-A Reddit theme for exercize, work in progress
+A Reddit theme for exercize, work in progress.

 Insert in userContent.css (at start) :
 @import url("reddit.css");